ChemAxon/jchem-webservice-docker/README.md

 # 4. Using docker-compose

 JChem Web Services can also be started with docker-compose.
 You should only do steps from [#1](https://github.com/ChemAxon/jchem-webservice-docker#1-prerequisets) (extended with docker-compose installed) and than simply run `docker-compose up`

+## 4.1.
+Alternative config

+An alternative config from [Martin Mastnim](https://github.com/mastnym) was added so you can directly link the license and config file from docker-compose directory.
+Use it as `docker-compose --file alternative-docker-compose.yml up`.
+Please be aware that docker misses this feature on Windows. [pr](https://github.com/ChemAxon/jchem-webservice-docker/pull/5)